Point Sur Lighthouse

 Point Sur Lighthouse is a lightstation at Point Sur 24.6 mi south of Monterey, California at the peak of the 361 ft rock at the head of the point.
 It was established in 1889 and is part of Point Sur State Historic Park.
 The light house is 40 ft tall and 270 ft above sea level.
 As of 2016, and for the foreseeable future the light is still in operation as an essential aid to navigation.
-Point Sur is the only complete turn-of-the-20th-century lightstation open to the public in California.
-Three-hour walking tours guided by volunteers are available on Wednesdays and weekends throughout the year.

 Light sources

 The lighthouse has had four different light sources during its history.
 First, it had an oil wick lamp, and then an oil vapor lamp.
 Three different fuels were used: whale oil, lard oil, and kerosene.
 Electricity wasn't introduced to the surrounding area and light house until the 1950s.

 Since Point Sur was a major point used for navigation, it was equipped with first-order Fresnel lens, the largest made at the time.
 The lens was more than 6 ft in diameter and 9 ft tall.
 It weighed 4,330 pounds and included 16 panels of prisms, each with a bulls-eye in the center surrounded by concentric rings of prismatic glass.
 Its light beam could be seen to the horizon, which for the Point Sur light, at 270 ft feet high, is 23 mi.

 The entire structure, including the pedestal and clockworks was 18 ft tall and weighed 9570 lb.
 Each ring projects the light beyond the previous one.